arxioly/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

   TODO

+### ZWED0148W

-### ZWED0148W":"App extracted but not registered to App Server due to write fail.
+  App extracted but not registered to App Server due to write fail.
 Error=%s

   **Reason:**